 ACNC Charity Sector Briefings: Charities Involved Overseas – June & July 2015

-Integritas360 was commissioned by the Australian Charities and Not-for-profits Commission (ACNC) to design, co-ordinate and facilitate the recent ACNC Sector Briefing for charities involved in sending funds overseas.
+The Australian Charities and Not-for-profits Commission (ACNC) commissioned Integritas360 to design, co-ordinate and facilitate the recent ACNC Charity Sector Briefings for organisations involved in sending funds overseas.

-The Briefing itself was designed around the topic of ‘protection and control of funds’, and focused on helping charities to better understand some of the obligations and risks associated with sending funds overseas.
+The Briefing’s were designed around the topic of ‘protection and control of funds’, and focused on helping charities to better understand some of the obligations and risks associated with sending funds overseas.
 Using a risk-based approach, it provided steps that charities could take to ensure such funds were not only protected, but used for (charitable) purpose intended.

 The briefings were based on an ‘all-of-government’ approach, with the ACNC and a number of other federal government departments (including the Department of Foreign Affairs and Trade, AUSTRAC, and the Australian Federal Police) sharing information and tips, alongside the Australian Council for International Development, and of course Integritas360.

-The briefings offered charities and their advisers the opportunity to:
+The Charity Sector Briefing’s offered charities and their advisers the opportunity to:

 - gain new insights about Australian charities working or sending funds overseas, through analysis of ACNC data that has not been made public before

 - learn about good governance practice